orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

 ---

-As a response to: 'But falsehoods device constant effort.' - What is the use of known truths if it is not for the effort required for a somewhat reliable memory? - Perhaps of some truths it can be said that their re-acquirement is of relative ease.
-Some, especially historical ones, in the absence of a scope which reveals previous states in the universe other than internalized memory, this is perhaps a more complex issue.
-Some similar argument could perhaps also be made of falsehoods.
-What of the lens?
-Is it not merely a perceived form of memory?
-How is it less faulty?

----

 Similarly, while a human may not have direct access to the exact implementation and structures of their brain internally, something like that is more easily achieved within a computer.
 And similarly that also has its limitations in the form of computational boundedness and the psychical implementations (and their consistency through time). ;

 ---